FH-Potsdam/dome.perimeter/README.md

 ## General Information
 The dome.perimeter was developed in collaboration with Prof. Klaus Dufke in the summer term 2012.

+FH-Potsdam, University of Applied Science

 **Current Version:**